Get a solid background in all forms of animation and leave this program a strong, versatile animator.

 Prerequisites: Introduction to Animation (students who have taken 3D Animation may use this course as internship credit)

 Select one of: 3 FILM 2000 Introduction to Filmmaking 3

-Prerequisites: Foundation: Media 1 PH 3030 Photographic Lighting 3
+Prerequisites: Foundation: Media 1 PH 3045 Studio and Set 3

-This course is designed to provide students with a basic understanding of the aesthetic, technical, theoretical, and conceptual issues related to artificial lighting.
-Although photographic lighting is emphasized, a variety of media image production is addressed.
-Topics include the physical properties of light and shadow, continuous light and electronic flash, metering, studio lighting, location lighting, and color compensation.
-Assignments cover a range of subjects including portraiture, still life, and architecture.
-In addition to the technical and practical aspects of this course, students are expected and encouraged to develop a personal aesthetic and conceptual foundation for their work.
-Topics will be addressed through a series of lectures, demonstrations, and critiques for each assignment.
+This course is designed to provide students with a basic understanding of the aesthetic, technical, theoretical, and conceptual issues related to artificial lighting used in the various aspects of still and moving image production.
+Technical information covered includes portrait lighting, studio set lighting, architectural lighting, electronic flash, continuous light, camera movement, blocking for actors, and color compensation.
+In addition to the technical and practical aspects of this course, students are expected and encouraged to develop a personal aesthetic and a conceptual foundation for their images.

-Prerequisites: Introduction to Photography FILM 3030 Lighting for Film/Cinematography 3
+Prerequisites: Photography 1, or Introduction to Animation, or Introduction to Film, or Web + Screen FILM 3030 Lighting for Film/Cinematography 3

 Filmmakers advance their lighting and cinematography skills to the next technical and interpretative level in this course.
 Building on the lighting skills learned in studio filmmaking classes, this course enhances filmmaking visuals by introducing advanced systems of cinematography and lighting equipment, technique, and practices.
 Hollywood and independent movies are dissected and studied for cinematic and lighting techniques.
 Critiques, field trips, and on-location lighting demonstrations are emphasized.